oracle-livelabs/apex/oci-document-understanding/2-install-scripts/2-install-scripts.md

 In this lab, you:

 - Create database objects using SQL Scripts.

-- Create multiple Application Users.
+- Create multiple users within the workspace.

-- Create Web Credentials.
+- Create Web Credentials in Oracle APEX.

 ## Task 1: Create database objects using SQL Scripts

+In this task, you'll create the required database objects by running **SQL Scripts** in your APEX workspace.

 1. Log in into your APEX Workspace.
 Click **'⌄'** next to **SQL Workshop** and select **SQL Scripts**.